I think we're up to audio sound by number one, number four.

 They didn't really want you to know how the federal budget got put together.

-Baseline budgeting you had to learn that and ferret that out yourself.
+And baseline budgeting, you had to learn that and ferret that out yourself.

-I said the lights went off, and my view of the federal budget has never been the same.
+I said, the lights went off, and my view of the federal budget has never been the same.

 Well, consequently, the narrative of a story is the agenda, is the reason they're doing the story.